asm-products/dreiser/README.md

 You can change your ClojureScript code and it will compiled to JavaScript automatically in the background.

 To compile Stylus into CSS please navigate to the `frontend` directory.
-Install node.js dependencies and grunt using `npm install` command.
+Install node.js dependencies and Gulp.js using `npm install` command.

-Then run `grunt watch` in the separate window and your CSS will be compiled automatically.
+Then run `gulp watch` in the separate window and your CSS will be compiled automatically.

 ### Server setup